brianmd/toolbox/README.md

 # Intention

+Goal #1: provision a cloud computer as a complete development server within fifteen minutes.

-Docker toolbox for coreos.
-Also app installations for linux systems.
+Goal #2: build docker toolbox for coreos.

-Because this is intended for docker, this is lighter weight than ansible, chef, and puppet.
-(Read, "not full-featured" :o)
+Because this is intended for docker, this is lighter weight than ansible, chef, and puppet. (translation, "not full-featured" :o)

 # Organization

-Example apps are firewall, java, and spacemacs.
+Example installation: ./install firewall java spacemacs

 An app may be broken into four files:
-* <appname>-pre, typically for prerequisites of the app.
+* [appname]-pre, typically for prerequisites of the app.
-* <appname>, typically for installation of the app.
+* [appname], typically for installation of the app.
-* <appname>-post, typically for setup.
+* [appname]-post, typically for setup.
-* <appname>-update, for updating after already being installed.
+* [appname]-update, for updating after already being installed.

+All pre files are called, then all plain files, and lastly all post files.

-As apps are installed, thay are added to file **installed_apps**, to enable updating all apps later.
+As apps are installed thay are added to file **installed_apps**.
+Tracking which apps are installed enables updating them later.

 # Installation